Things To Do

 Must-Try!

-Freshly caught fish, often seasoned with olive oil, garlic, and herbs.
+Freshly caught fish, octopus, and shellfish simply grilled with olive oil, lemon, and herbs.

 Food Markets